Masculinity

 In Roman mythology, Mars was the god of war, an activity associated with masculinity.
 His female counterpart was Minerva.

-Masculinity (also called manhood or manliness) is a set of attributes, behaviors, and roles generally associated with men and boys.
-Masculinity can be theoretically understood as socially constructed, and there is also evidence that some behaviors considered masculine are influenced by both cultural factors and biological factors.
+Masculinity (also called manliness) is a set of attributes, behaviors, and roles generally associated with men and boys.
+Masculinity can be understood theoretically as socially constructed, and there is also evidence that some behaviors considered masculine are influenced by both cultural factors and biological factors.
 To what extent masculinity is biologically or socially influenced is subject to debate.
 It is distinct from the definition of the biological male sex, as anyone can exhibit masculine traits.
 Standards of masculinity vary across different cultures and historical periods.
 In Western cultures, its meaning is traditionally drawn from being contrasted with femininity.